tdp1996/Machine-Learning/README.md

-This repository contains implementations of various machine learning algorithms and utilities.
+This repository contains implementations of various Machine Learning algorithms and utilities.
 The aim of this project is to provide a clear and understandable implementation of these algorithms from scratch, focusing on the underlying principles rather than using pre-built libraries.

 ## Table of Contents
 - [Project Structure](#project-structure)